 Liberal policy cannot be about ticking boxes.
 It must be about meeting true need and building and sustaining communities, which of course links back to the planning together point.
+Hopefully we will see a resurgence and a "There are too many in the Liberal Democrats (and some of those have been elected) who see being against things as an electoral opportunity"

-Hopefully we will see a resurgence and a substantial number of Lib Dem MP elected next year, but if we are to undo the catastrophic failures of the last 13 years of Tory misrule, we will need to hold Labour's feet to the fire and demand the actions necessary to effect lasting change.
+substantial number of Lib Dem MP elected next year, but if we are to undo the catastrophic failures of the last 13 years of Tory misrule, we will need to hold Labour's feet to the fire and demand the actions necessary to effect lasting change.